-Norman Pearlstine was named Executive Vice President and Chief Content Officer of Time Inc. in October 2013, a newly-established position.
-In this role, Pearlstine is charged with driving the development of new content experiences, consumer products and lines of business across Time Inc. brands.
-He also oversees the company's editorial policies and standards.
+Until recently, Norm served as Executive Vice President and Chief Content Officer, a position he held since returning to Time Inc. in 2013 to work on the spinoff from Time Warner and to help break down historic barriers, enabling editors to collaborate more closely with business-side colleagues.
+Norm drove the development of new content experiences, consumer products and lines of business across Time Inc. brands while overseeing the company's editorial policies and standards.
 He previously served as Time Inc.'s Editor-in-Chief from 1995 through 2005.

-Pearlstine returned to Time Inc. after a five-year stint at Bloomberg L.P., where as Chief Content Officer, he was responsible for developing growth opportunities for Bloomberg's television, radio, magazine, and online products to make the most of the company's news operations.
-He assumed the additional positions of Chairman, Bloomberg Businessweek, following the acquisition of the magazine in December 2009, and co-Chairman, Bloomberg Government, a comprehensive source for government news, analysis and insights.
+Norm rejoined Time Inc. after a five-year stint at Bloomberg L.P., where as Chief Content Officer, he developed growth opportunities for Bloomberg's television, radio, magazine and online products to make the most of the company's news operations.
+He assumed the additional positions of Chairman, Bloomberg Businessweek, following the acquisition of the magazine in December 2009 and co-Chairman, Bloomberg Government, a comprehensive source for government news, analysis and insights.

-Prior to joining Bloomberg, Pearlstine was a Senior Advisor to The Carlyle Group's telecommunications and media group in New York.
-Before joining the private equity firm, Pearlstine spent nearly four decades working as a reporter and editor, including a decade as Time Inc.'s Editor-in-Chief.
+Prior to joining Bloomberg, Norm was a Senior Advisor to The Carlyle Group's telecommunications and media group in New York.
+He previously spent nearly four decades working as a reporter and editor, including a decade as Time Inc.'s Editor-in-Chief.

-Before Time Inc., Pearlstine worked for The Wall Street Journal from 1968 to 1992, except for a two-year period, 1978-1980, when he was an executive editor of Forbes magazine.
+Norm worked for The Wall Street Journal from 1968 to 1992, except for a two-year period, 1978 1980, when he was an executive editor of Forbes magazine.
 At the Journal, he served as a staff reporter in Dallas, Detroit and Los Angeles; Tokyo bureau chief; founding managing editor of The Asian Wall Street Journal; national editor; founding editor and publisher of The Wall Street Journal/Europe; managing editor; and, ultimately, executive editor.

-Pearlstine received his B.A. from Haverford College, his L.L.B. from the University of Pennsylvania, and he did postgraduate work at the law school of Southern Methodist University.
+Norm received his B.A. from Haverford College and his L.L.B. from the University of Pennsylvania, and he did postgraduate work at the law school of Southern Methodist University.
 He is a member of the Bar Association of the District of Columbia.